 What is AI for Maneuver?

 A straightforward way to think of AI for Maneuver is self-driving technology for defense.
-There are, of course, nuanced differences (reliability requirements, “missions”, etc.) that I will go into in a later post but self-driving is a good way to think about it.
+There are, of course, nuanced differences (reliability requirements, “missions”, etc.) but self-driving is a good way to think about it.
 In a broader sense, AI for Maneuver can be thought of as “the capability of an engineered system to exhibit intelligent behavior or to perform tasks that normally require human intelligence” as described by our CTO, Carnegie Mellon University Prof. Nathan Michael.

 It consists of an autonomy stack, scalable simulations coupled with reinforcement learning, software development infrastructure, robotic sensors and compute, human-machine interfaces; integration, testing, and manufacturing; training and equipping.